Professor-G/arxiv-astro-summarizer/docs/index.rst

 Example: Date Range
 ==================

-Given a continuous date range, you can use the scrape_and_analyze function, which will automatically perform the above steps for you for each individual date:
+Given a continuous date range, you can use the ``scrape_and_analyze`` function, which will loop through the dates to automatically perform the above steps for you:

 .. code-block:: python